dsalibian/asm-tictactoe/README.md

 # asm-tictactoe

-tic-tac-toe fully written in x86-64 assembly
+tic-tac-toe fully written in x86-64 assembly<br>
+loosely based on my C implementation in example directory

 #### how to play
 compile and run the executable<br>